Recommended as Stock of the Week on March 30, 2026

 Investors should consider these risk factors carefully before making an investment decision.

-Who are the main competitors of Dior?
+Who are the main competitors of Christian Dior SE?

 • Kering (KER.PA)